Vampire2008/SexAndFurryTitty1-NoMatch3Mod/README.md

 * SaFT 1 - `Love Stories FT`
 * SaFT 2 - `Sex and the Furry Titty 2`
+* Humans are not that against Lizardwomen - `Lizardwomen`

 This mod shipped with Bepinex engine.